Table of Contents

 5.3.
 Flag Dash

 5.3.1.
-Crossing the goal line of the opposing team with the flag is worth 4 points.
+Touching any of the opposing team’s breakout box with the flag is worth 4 points.

 5.3.1.1.
 Note at least one opposing player must still be active for a flag to be scored.